netwk-pro/netwk-pro-legal/PRIVACY.md

 - Provide, operate, and improve our services.
 - Communicate with you regarding inquiries, contracts, and service updates.
 - Process payment information for services rendered.
-- Ensure security and compliance with legal obligations under **A.R.S.
-Title 18, § 18-551 and § 18-552** (Arizona Data Breach Notification Law).
+- Ensure security and compliance with legal obligations under **Title 18 of the A.R.S., § 18-551 and § 18-552**.
 - Improve website functionality and user experience.
 - Conduct analytics and business development.